learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 }
 ```

-Since normally our discounts are on a per-item basis, this code functions great.
+Since normally our discounts are on a per-item basis, this code functions well.
 But it could be a tiny bit more efficient now that we're going to be setting a
 25% off across the board discount.
 We can set a default 25% off discount by
 making a tiny change in our code like this: